-Unfortunately, perhaps because of our popularity as a biking destination, the state also ranks among the top states for motorcycle accidents.
+Unfortunately, perhaps because of our popularity as a biking destination, these states also rank among the top states for motorcycle accidents.
 Hundreds of bikers die each year and many more are seriously injured.

-If you are a biker that was injured in a crash caused by someone else's negligence, please call The Kelleher Firm at 833-546-3675.
-We have offices in Fort Myers and Naples, and we provide free case reviews 24 hours a day, 7 days a week.
+If you are a biker that was injured in a crash caused by someone else's negligence, please call Kelleher Law at 833-546-3675.
+We have offices in Naples and Fort Myers, Florida, as well as Atlanta, Georgia.
+Wee provide free case reviews 24 hours a day, 7 days a week.
 Our experienced attorneys can determine whether you have a claim to pursue compensation for your catastrophic injuries.

 When Other Vehicles Cause a Motorcycle to Crash